DrewThomasCorps/debugger-showcase/README.md

 xdebug.remote_autostart = 0
 ```

+* Stop and Start MAMP for the configuration to take effect

 If you are having trouble finding the ini file, go to localhost/PATH_TO/debugger-showcase/public/phpinfo in the browser and
 look for `Loaded Configuration File`